Enjoy the freedom of buying now and paying later. Compare credit cards with 0% on purchases for up to 15 months here.

 All purchases made during the promotional period will not be charged any interest (you can make purchases up to your approved credit limit).
 0% purchases can be made from when you activate the card to the end of the promotional period.
-E.g. If the purchase promotion provides 0% for 15 months, a purchase made in the 12th month would receive 1 month interest-free.

 When does the 0% purchase promotion start?

 The 0% promotion will begin either when your credit card application is approved or upon credit card activation, depending on the bank.
 It generally will take 3-5 business days for your card to be mailed to your address after application approval.

 What types of transactions are eligible to receive 0% interest?

 Your transactions need to qualify as an “eligible purchase” to be covered under the 0% purchase promotion.
 Eligible purchases are generally defined as everyday purchases which involve the exchange of a good or service for a payment.
 Transactions that do not qualify as eligible purchases generally include the following: business expenses, gambling transactions and cash advances.
 If you are unsure about whether your transaction will qualify, contact your bank directly for clarification.